xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 ---

-## Some Useful Tips to make your blog look prettier:
+## Some Useful Tips to make your blog look prettier

 If you'd like to understand how this tutorial utilizes different colored Boxes to draw a reader's attention or how to align text or images on the page quickly and easily, then proceed here: